u1ui/href.attr/README.md

 [minimal.html](http://gcdn.li/u1ui/href.attr@main/tests/minimal.html)
 [test.html](http://gcdn.li/u1ui/href.attr@main/tests/test.html)

+## Description

+This attribute allows you to turn any element into a link by simply adding the `u1-href` attribute to it.
+`Ctrl + click` will open the link in a new tab.
+Clicks on interactive elements inside the pseudo-link element prevent the link from being opened.
+XSS attacks are prevented by disallowing the `javascript:` protocol.

 ## Note

 Always offer an A-Tag with the same link.
 Screen readers do not recognize that this is a link!